 I’ve said it before and I’ll say it again: I’d rather have you as my friend than keep you as a disgruntled customer.
 Plus, the less risky that I make it for you to check out my products, then the more likely you are to get other products of mine in the future.
 So that makes it win-win.

 Seriously, this 365 day, all-your-money-back guarantee takes all the risk off of you and puts it onto me.
 Don’t you wish everything you bought had a guarantee like that?
 Either you think it’s awesome or you don’t pay, and that’s just the way it should be!

-Also available as a series of self-contained apps for the iPhone and iPad (Android coming soon).
+Also available as a series of self-contained apps for Apple and Android phones and tablets.